 What is the best container to grow hydroponic tomatoes

 Hydroponic tomatoes are quite large plants with rich vegetative parts that require support.
 Therefore, the shallow media bed won’t do.
 You need at least a five-gallon hydroponic bucket per plant for them to feel comfy.
+Unless your growing a dwarf grape or cherry variety like the one above.
+In this

 Also, as tomatoes are vines, they require structured support to grow upwards and carry the fruit.